nbt-official/ZAZIE-Bailyes/README.md

 # Baileys - Typescript/Javascript WhatsApp Web API

+### Warning
+This is an old version if there are bugs and such please forgive me because this is baileys just to support old button messages.

 ### Important Note